Phase transition in a long-memory log-Gaussian Cox process: 1. Introduction

 \section{1.
 Introduction}

 Anomalous diffusion is one of the most interesting topics in sociophysics and econophysics \cite{galam,galam2,Man}.
-The models describing such phenomena have a long memory \cite{Bro,W2,G,M,hod,hui,sch} and show several types of phase transitions.
-In our previous works, we investigated voting models for an information cascade \cite{Mori,Hisakado2,Hisakado4,Hisakado5,Hisakado6}.
+Models describing such phenomena have a long memory \cite{Bro,W2,G,M,hod,hui,sch} and exhibit several types of phase transitions.
+In our previous work, we investigated voting models for an information cascade \cite{Mori,Hisakado2,Hisakado4,Hisakado5,Hisakado6}.
 This model has two types of phase transitions.
-One is the information cascade transition, which is similar to the phase transition of the Ising model that shows whether a distribution converges or not.
+The first is the information cascade transition, which is similar to the phase transition of the Ising model that shows whether a distribution converges or not.
 The other is the convergence transition of the super-normal diffusion that corresponds to an anomalous diffusion.
 In this paper, we discuss the latter transition in the limit of the Poisson process.

-In recent years, there have been several studies regarding the time series of financial markets from the perspective of econophysics \cite{Hod,Sor,Kut,Kut2,Taka,Kwe}.
+In recent years, several studies have been conducted regarding the time series of financial markets from the perspective of econophysics \cite{hod,Sor,Kut,Kut2,Taka,Kwe}.
 The important properties of these data are particularly the fat tailed distribution of returns, long memory in volatility, and multi-fractal nature.
-The market data of stock prices and foreign exchange have been used in most of these studies.
+Market data of stock prices and foreign exchange have been used in most of these studies.
 The long memory of volatility is known as volatility clustering \cite{Kwe} and affects the risk management and especially the calculation of Value at Risk (VaR).
-It corresponds to the temporal correlation of time series.
-The temporal correlation of exponential decay is the short and the power decay is the medium and long memories.
-In fact, most of the assets have the short memory, but it is known that some assets have the long and medium memories.
+This corresponds to the temporal correlation of the time series.
+The temporal correlation of exponential decay is the short and the power decay is the medium or long memories.
+In fact, most of the assets have a short memory, but it is known that some assets have long and medium memories.

 We study a Bayesian estimation method using the Merton model.
-Under normal circumstances, the Merton model incorporates default correlation by the correlation of asset price movements (asset correlation), which is used to estimate the PD and the correlation.
+Under normal circumstances, the Merton model incorporates default correlation by the correlation of asset price movements (asset correlation), which is used to estimate the probability of default (PD) and the correlation.
 A Monte Carlo simulation is an appropriate tool to estimate the parameters, except under the limit of large homogeneous portfolios \cite{Sch}.
 In this case, the distribution becomes a Vasicek distribution that can be calculated analytically \cite{V}.